foxwallet/hc.foxwallet.com/docs/05-filecoin/import-from-filfox.md

 <img src="/img/docs/wallets.webp" width="320" />

-When you will enter the “Wallets” page:
+Then you will enter the “Wallets” page:

 Click "Add wallet" —> Import private key —> set your wallet name and choose “Lotus private key” —> input your private key —> Submit.